SteeltoeOSS/Documentation/api/v4/tracing/index.md

 OpenTelemetry has evolved to the point that only a few lines of code are needed.
 So instead of providing a Steeltoe component, the guidance below is offered to accomplish the same.
 The benefit of this approach is greater flexibility: when OpenTelemetry changes, there's no need to wait for a new Steeltoe version before using it.

 Steeltoe continues to directly offer an option for [log correlation](#log-correlation).
-This topic provides direction for developers looking to achieve the same outcomes Steeltoe has previously provided more directly.
+The remainder of this topic provides direction for developers looking to achieve the same outcomes Steeltoe has previously provided more directly.

 ## About distributed tracing